-For instance, a business will routinely transmit financial information to their bank including payroll direct deposits and ACH payments.
-These transactions likely contain sensitive elements like bank account numbers, routing numbers, social security numbers, and payment details.
+For instance, if a business routinely transmits financial information to their bank including payroll direct deposits and ACH payments, these transactions likely contain sensitive elements.
+This includes critical personal information like bank account numbers, routing numbers, social security numbers, and payment details.

-Industry-specific transactions may also contain highly sensitive data.
-For example, in the health care business, patient records are regularly exchanged between hospitals, doctors and payment providers.
+Transactions specific to a number of industries contain highly sensitive data, as well.
+For example, in the healthcare business, patient records are regularly exchanged between hospitals, doctors, and payment providers.
 In the insurance business, policy information is often transmitted between carriers.
 This information may contain names, addresses, birth dates, social security numbers and other private information.